AllanGallop/RPi_GPIO_Rotary/README.md

 ### Description
->A simple module for working with KY040 encoders on the Raspberry Pi SBC
+>A simple module for working with KY040 and similar encoders on the Raspberry Pi SBC.
+This project is part of a much bigger project design to assist in the designing and implementation of LCD/oLed user interfaces

 ### Features
 1. Callback Functions